USS Yorktown (CV-10): Marshall and Gilbert Islands

+Central Pacific raids

 Over the next four months, Yorktown participated in a series of raids in which she ranged from the Marianas in the north to New Guinea in the south.
 After eight days at Majuro, she sortied with her task group on 12 February to conduct air strikes on the main Japanese anchorage at Truk Atoll.
 Those highly successful raids occurred on 16–17 February.
 On 18 February, the carrier set a course for the Marianas, and on 22 February, conducted a single day of raids on enemy airfields and installations on Saipan.
 That same day, she cleared the area on her way back to Majuro.
 The warship arrived in Majuro lagoon on 26 February and remained there.
 On 8 March, the carrier stood out of Majuro, rendezvoused with the rest of TF 58, and shaped a course for Espiritu Santo in the New Hebrides.
 She reached her destination on 13 March and remained there for 10 days before getting underway for another series of raids on the Japanese middle defense line.
 On 30–31 March, she launched air strikes on Japanese installations located in the Palau Islands; and on 1 April, her aviators went after the island of Woleai.
 Five days later, she returned to her base at Majuro for a week of replenishment and recreation.

 On 13 April, Yorktown returned to sea once more.
 On this occasion however, she laid in a course for the northern coast of New Guinea.
 On 21 April, she began launching raids in support of General Douglas MacArthur's assault on the Hollandia (currently known as Jayapura) area.
 That day, her aviators attacked installations in the Wakde-Sarmi area of northern New Guinea.
 On 22–23 April, they shifted to the landing areas at Hollandia themselves and began providing direct support for the assault troops.
 After those attacks, she retired from the New Guinea coast for another raid on Truk lagoon, which her aircraft carried out on 29 and 30 April.
 The aircraft carrier returned to Majuro on 4 May; however, two days later she got underway again, bound for Oahu.
 The warship entered Pearl Harbor on 11 May, and for the next 18 days, conducted training operations in the Hawaiian Islands.
 On 29 May, she headed back to the Central Pacific.
 Yorktown entered Majuro lagoon again on 3 June and began preparations for her next major amphibious support operation—the assault on the Marianas.